 Purina Cat Chow Complete affordable cat food

 According to Dr. Shoveller, grocery store brands like Purina Cat Chow are where you’ll find the most bang for your buck: they’re affordable, available almost anywhere you shop, and typically stamped with the AAFCO seal of approval.
 Purina leads in pet nutrition, with on-staff veterinarians formulating every recipe and the Purina Institute working hard to advance our understanding of pet health and nutrition.
+For these reasons, it gets our vote for best cheapest cat food on our list.

 Every crunch of this affordable cat food is nutritionally complete for all life stages.
 It’s made extra delicious with beef fat and liver flavoring that even the most finicky of felines are sure to love.
 And thanks to Purina’s interactive ingredient list, there are no mystery ingredients in this recipe.